rutupatel21/webservice-CRUD/README.md

 The app will be available at http://localhost:4000/

-Go to for integration of nodejs with Android as frontend.
+Go to [webservice with node android and psql](https://github.com/rutupatel21/webservices-psql-node-android "webservice with node android and psql") for integration of nodejs with Android as frontend.